Out Now or Coming Soon…

 Coaffee, J., D. Murakami Wood and P. Rogers (2009) The Everyday Resilience of the City.
 Basingstoke UK: Palgrave Macmillan.

 The book Jon Coaffee, Pete Rogers and I wrote, which I think is still a really strong work on urban security, insecurity and surveillance (rather than resilience per se, despite the title).
-Not many people read it, perhaps because of the title, but I think the historical chapters I wrote on the development are actually pretty good.
-There is a kind of summary of what I think about all this in this chapter:
+Not many people read it at the time, perhaps because of the title, but it is increasingly being cited and being seen as influential.
+I think the historical chapters I wrote on the development are actually pretty good.
+There is a kind of summary of what I thought about all this in this chapter:

 Murakami Wood, D. (2010) ‘Urban Insecurity,’ in J. Peter Burgess (ed.)
 Handbook of New Security Studies, London: Routledge.